 Nature of the Exchange Program

-In 2003 Pepperdine University School of Law and the University of Augsburg School of Law agreed to Exchange Program where up to four University of Augsburg students a year can study at Pepperdine Law School, and up to four Pepperdine law students a year can study at the University of Augsburg.
+In 2003, Pepperdine University Caruso School of Law and the University of Augsburg School of Law agreed to Exchange Program where up to four University of Augsburg students a year can study at Pepperdine Caruso Law School, and up to four Pepperdine law students a year can study at the University of Augsburg.
 It is expected and assumed the Augsburg students will study at Pepperdine during the fall semester, and it is expected and assumed that the Pepperdine students will study at the University of Augsburg during their Summer Program.
 Limited exceptions can be made to these expectations and assumptions, with special permission from the appropriate administrators of the exchange program at both schools, consistent with ABA rules and regulations.
-The Pepperdine students who study at the University of Augsburg during the Summer Program pay Pepperdine tuition to Pepperdine Law School and receive credit for the classes they take in the University of Augsburg's Summer Program.
+The Pepperdine students who study at the University of Augsburg during the Summer Program pay Pepperdine tuition to Pepperdine Caruso Law School and receive credit for the classes they take in the University of Augsburg's Summer Program.

 Recent Participation in the Program